The money’s on the list.

-If you’ve been online for any length of time, you’ve no doubt heard this phrase.
+If you’ve been online for any time, you’ve undoubtedly heard this phrase.
 Getting people to sign up for your list can be difficult; however, if you don’t offer them something in return.
 And once you have them on your subscriber list, you need to turn them into customers.
-This isn’t as difficult as it may seem.
+This is easier than it may seem.

 This report will guide you on how to turn your subscribers into customers.
-Here are explanations on the top considerations you should take to create high converting opt-in offers.
+Here are the top considerations for creating high-converting opt-in offers.
 You’ll learn why new subscribers are useful for converting quickly to paid customers with examples of how to save them.

 Before getting into those concepts, what exactly is an opt-in offer?

-Your opt-in offer should be related to the reason people are on your site.
+Your opt-in offer should be related to why people are on your site.
 It doesn’t make sense to offer a guide on raising chickens, for example, when people visiting your website are looking for ways to write a book.

 The opt-in will need to offer specific benefits to the subscriber.
-As an example, a beginner’s cooking blog could provide a resource listing the essential tools required to stock their kitchen.
+For example, a beginner’s cooking blog could provide a resource listing the essential tools required to stock their kitchen.